-In May 2021, the Company granted a new cash retention bonus plan for certain employees for a total of \$9.0 million, which is expensed over the vesting period through June 30, 2024.
+In May 2021, the Company granted a new cash retention bonus plan for certain employees for a total of \$9.0 million, which was expensed over the vesting period through June 30, 2024.
 The total amount of \$9.0 million was paid during the year ended December 31, 2021.
-The plan has a repayment provision, which requires employees to repay the retention amount if employment is not maintained through the end of the vesting period, with certain exceptions.
+The plan had a repayment provision, which required employees to repay the retention amount if employment was not maintained through the end of the vesting period, with certain exceptions.